alpheios-project/webextension/BUILD.md

 This creates a .dmg file which can be opened directly to mount the application disk image.

-An installatino package for a development build can be produced:
+An installation package for a development build can be produced:

 In **XCode**